frozenpandaman/splatnet2statink/README.md

 5. Go to [http://mitm.it/](http://mitm.it/) on your phone and download/install the certificate.

+6. Open [Nintendo Switch Online](https://play.google.com/store/apps/details?id=com.nintendo.znca&hl=en) on your phone and log in if you have not done so previously.
+Click on "Splatoon 2" under "Game-Specific Services."

-6. Open [SplatNet 2](https://play.google.com/store/apps/details?id=com.nintendo.znca&hl=en) on your phone.
-In the mitmweb tab that opened before, look for the line that says `https://app.splatoon2.nintendo.net/?lang=en-US`.
+7. In the mitmweb tab that opened before, look for the line that says `https://app.splatoon2.nintendo.net/?lang=en-US`.
 Grab the `cookie` value from the Request tab (should be something like `iksm_session=xxxxx` where `xxxxx` is your cookie).
 This cookie can be used to access SplatNet 2 from your browser.

-For the session token, look for `https://accounts.nintendo.com/connect/1.0.0/api/token`, and there will be a `session_token` in the Request tab.
-It will start with `eyJhbGciOiJIUzI1NiJ9`, followed by a period `.`, then a long series of characters.
-This is used by the script to generate cookies without having to run the app through mitmproxy every time a cookie expires.
+8. Look for the `session_token` value under `https://accounts.nintendo.com/connect/1.0.0/api/token`.
+It should begin with `eyJhbGciOiJIUzI1NiJ9.`.
+This value is long; make sure to copy it all.
+The script uses `session_token` to generate new `iksm_session` cookies once previous ones expire, eliminating the need to use mitmproxy in the future.

-7. Navigate to [https://app.splatoon2.nintendo.net/home](https://app.splatoon2.nintendo.net/home) in your browser (shows a forbidden error for now).
-Use a cookie editor (such as [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) for Chrome) to edit the `iksm_session` cookie to be `xxxxx` from before.
-Refresh, and you should be able to access SplatNet 2 from your [browser](https://i.imgur.com/UUoxEJS.png).
+9. If you wish to access SplatNet 2 from your [browser](https://i.imgur.com/UUoxEJS.png), navigate to [https://app.splatoon2.nintendo.net/home](https://app.splatoon2.nintendo.net/home) (shows a forbidden error for now).
+Use a cookie editor (such as [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) for Chrome) to edit the `iksm_session` cookie to be `xxxxx` from before, and refresh.
+If at any time you wish to download the results JSON listing your past 50 battles, save the webpage at [https://app.splatoon2.nintendo.net/api/results](https://app.splatoon2.nintendo.net/api/results) as a JSON.

-### Getting your stat.ink API key
+### Obtaining your stat.ink API key

 1. Viewable at [https://stat.ink/profile](https://stat.ink/profile) after [registering](https://stat.ink/register) and logging in.

-### Downloading the JSON

-1. Save the webpage at [https://app.splatoon2.nintendo.net/api/results](https://app.splatoon2.nintendo.net/api/results) as a JSON file after following the steps above.